adamsorbie/Neuroimmunolgical-methods-in-stroke-research-course/README.md

 This metric accounts for both the abundance and evenness of taxa.

-Lastly, Faith’s alpha diversity is calulated as the sum of the branch lengths in the phylogenetic tree.
-This method does not account for abundance, only measuring the phylogenetic diversity of a sample.

 Now we have calculated alpha diversity, we can merge this information with our metadata to generate a dataframe for plotting.